Aaaaaalice2206/CommLab/little-red/README.md

 }, 3000);

 ```
-On the second click, Red's final message is revealed with the send sound played.
+On the second click, Red's final message is revealed with the send sound played with else if checking the state.

 ```javascript
 else if (red1Shown && momReplyShown && !red2Shown){